Skip to main content

 Under the hood, the "U" model's move to LED isn't just about brightness; it's about battery life.
 The LED is significantly more efficient, promising to stretch battery life much further than the power-hungry EL panel ever could.

 At the end of the day, these are essentially the same watch.
 They share the same legendary shock resistance, 200m water resistance, and iconic silhouette.
-And with prices going up, its a bargain today.
+And with prices going up, it's a bargain today.

 Comments